 529 plans aren’t just for four-year programs

-Simply put, you can use the funds in your Ohio 529 account almost anywhere you are comfortable sending your child and your money.
-Ohio’s 529 Plan can be used nationwide at any federally accredited educational institution, which is a post-secondary school that accepts federally financial aid.
-If you want to confirm that the schools your child is interested in attending — whether four-year, two-year, trade/vocational, or graduate — accepts federal aid, then do a search to see if the institutions have a Federal School Code on the Free Application for Federal Student Aid (FAFSA).
+You can use the funds in your Ohio 529 account almost anywhere you are comfortable sending your child and your money.
+529 plans can be used at any higher educational institution that accepts federal financial aid.
+If you want to confirm that the schools your child is interested in attending — whether four-year, two-year, graduate, trade or vocational — accepts federal aid, then do a search to see if the institutions have a Federal School Code on the Free Application for Federal Student Aid (FAFSA).
 If the schools do, then you can use your 529 funds there.
-For apprenticeships, the program must be registered with the Secretary of Labor’s National Apprenticeships Act in order to use a 529 plan withdrawal.
-Interested parties can check the U.S. Labor Department’s search tool to confirm that a program is registered, and therefore, eligible for a tax-free 529 withdrawal.

-Community colleges can be an excellent place to continue an education after high school.
+Community colleges can be an excellent place to start education after high school.
 Usually lower in cost than a four-year program, your child can take required core classes that, in many cases, will transfer to other schools, or explore different courses while searching for their dream profession.
 Your student can work toward an associate degree or use the community college as a stepping stone to a traditional four-year university.
 Either way, a 529 plan can cover qualified high education expenses.
-The Ohio Department of Higher Education (ODHE) offers help in transferring those credits earned at a community college to a four-year program.

 Does your child have a creative mind?
-Your 529 plan can help cover qualified costs at eligible institutions that are focused on the arts or music.
+Your 529 plans can help cover qualified costs at eligible institutions focused on the arts or music.
 Are they considering a career in religion?
 Your 529 plan can cover expenses at eligible universities.

 If your child attends a federally accredited vocational or trade school after high school graduation, then these schools can provide a great education focused on specialized skills.
 Because of these schools’ close connections to professional trades, your child may graduate with a full-time, well-paying job already lined up.
-The schools’ areas of expertise can range from broadcasting, cosmetology, culinary arts, diagnostic imaging, graphic design, information technology, massage therapy, mortuary science, nursing, restaurant management, truck driving, to welding, to name a few.
-Your 529 plan may be applied here, too.
+The schools’ areas of expertise can range from broadcasting, cosmetology, culinary arts, diagnostic imaging, graphic design, information technology, massage therapy, mortuary science, nursing, restaurant management, truck driving, to welding, for example.
+Your 529 plan can be used here, too.

 Most graduate schools — whether business, law, medical, dental, or other studies — are also be eligible institutions.